jfx2006/thunderbird-ci-docs/release-docs/documentation/drivers/mergeday_email_templates.md

 type: text
 template: emails.tmpl

+The date and version numbers will be correct assuming this page is loaded prior to starting the actual merge work.
+Proofread and verify prior to hitting Send.

 # Announcement Email

-_Send this email the morning of the merge.
-Be sure to check whether the Mozilla merges have finished and adjust the first paragraph accordingly._
+_Send this email the morning of the merge._

 ---